OneTravel - Book cheap flights, hotels and cars!

 Image via the Air Force Armament Museum

-A no-brainer for this list, The Air Force Armament Museum is the only museum dedicated entirely to aerial weapons systems!
-Found in the Eglin Air Force Base, Florida, this museum has several hundred pieces of airplane weaponry including bombs, bomblets, and missiles.
-They also showcase a model of the fastest plane ever built – the SR-71 Blackbird.
+A no-brainer for this list, The Air Force Armament Museum is the only museum dedicated entirely to aerial weapons systems.
+Located in the Eglin Air Force Base in Florida, this museum has several hundred pieces of airplane weaponry including bombs, bomblets, and missiles.
+The museum also showcases a model of the fastest plane ever built – the SR-71 Blackbird.
 Admission is free, so this uniquely specialized museum should be set firmly in your sights.

 The Pima Air & Space Museum